yuukiii/examples/kafka-streams/README.md

 ## Confluent Platform

-The code in this repository requires Confluent Platform 3.1.x.
+The code in this repository requires Confluent Platform.
 See [Version Compatibility Matrix](#version-compatibility) for further details, as different branches of this repository may have different Confluent Platform requirements.